fictorial/python-object-persistence/README.rst

 A persistent object may refer to another persistent object by setting an attribute to the referenced object as in any other Python program.
 By default, when the source object is saved, a *copy* of referenced objects is saved with it.

-If you would prefer to save an explicit reference, add the source object attributes that contain references to the source class's ``references`` set.
+If you would prefer to save an explicit reference, add the source object attributes that contain references to the source class's ``references``.
 On save, the attributes on the source object are stored as the referenced object's ``id``.
 On load, the source object's ``references`` are scanned and the referenced objects loaded, replacing the corresponding attribute on the source object.